amuhebwa/messenger-bot-tutorial/README.md

 You can learn how to get your bot approved for public use [here](https://developers.facebook.com/docs/messenger-platform/app-review).

+You can go through the tutorial from **facebot**: m.me/thefacebot.
+It uses a secure-tunnel and Ngrok to run locally instead of a hosted Web App.
+Starting at Step 8 it shows an example Bot using PHP.

 Read about all things chat bots with the ChatBots Magazine [here](https://medium.com/chat-bots)

 You can also design Messenger bots in Sketch with the [Bots UI Kit](https://bots.mockuuups.com)!

 Check out [ChatFuel](https://chatfuel.com/) to build a Facebook Bot without coding.